 At the close of the injured worker’s case, the employer and insurance company may present its side of the story by calling its own witnesses such as supervisors or other employees.
 Moreover, the employer may submit competing or contrary medical records or other documents to disprove the claimant’s story.
 Once the employer and insurer finish their respective cases, the judge will likely close the record.

 The judge will not issue a decision at this time.
 Instead, the parties will draft closing briefs to the judge which summarize their positions and highlights the documentary evidence tendered to the court.
 The judge will consider the briefs and weigh the evidence before it issues her findings of fact and conclusions of law.

-Before an injured worker participates in an evidentiary hearing, it is vital that he or she is prepared by an experienced lawyer like the attorneys at the Ramos Law Firm.
+Before an injured worker participates in an evidentiary hearing, it is vital that he or she is prepared by an experienced lawyer like Bryan Ramos of the Ramos Law Firm.
 Otherwise, the injured employee is taking a big risk with his or her entitlement to weekly disability compensation or medical benefits.Tags: attorneys, deposition, discovery, Georgia workers' compensation, Georgia's injured workers, hearing